Why have food allergies increased in the last few years?

 The CIM score is a judgment on the ‘likelihood’ of satisfactory compliance in the future and includes your food safety management procedures and control of critical points including allergen management controls.

 Individual scores in each of the 3 areas and cumulative score will give you a rating from Level 0 (Urgent Improvement) to Level 5 (Very Good).
 Display of the FHRS rating is not mandatory in England but is highly recommended for customer assurance and confidence.

 What can I do to improve my Food Hygiene Rating?

-- Act on any advice and enforcement given
+- Act on any advice given and comply with enforcement action

 - Keep all your documentation up to date and make sure it is available onsite when you are trading